FairwindsOps/rbac-manager/docs/rbacdefinitions.md

 - A Role Binding that gives Dave and Joe edit access in the web namespace
 - A Role Binding that gives Dave and Joe view access in the api namespace
 - A Service Account named ci-bot in the rbac-manager namespace
-- Role Binding(s) that grant the ci-bot Service Account edit access in all namespaces with `ci=edit` namespaces
+- Role Binding(s) that grant the ci-bot Service Account edit access in all namespaces with `ci=edit` labels
-- Role Binding(s) that grant the ci-bot Service Account view access in all namespaces with `ci=view` namespaces
+- Role Binding(s) that grant the ci-bot Service Account admin access in all namespaces with `app=web` or `app=queue` labels

 There are more examples of RBAC Definitions in the examples directory of this repo.